youkwhd/youkwhd.com/assets/_posts/the-future-of-this-blog.md

 ## over engineering things

-i was on the state of not knowing what to do, these are the days i was living on dormitory, then some days passed when i realize arch wiki's site was a good reference to my blog. it has neat features, some of them are table of contents, categories, etc. i as a bored person, not knowing what to do next, was fired up to implement these features onto my site. and it was a good experience personally, but rather became a bad practice.
+i was on the state of not knowing what to do, these are the days i was living on dormitory, then some days passed when i realize arch wiki's site was a good reference for my blog. it has neat features, some of them are table of contents, categories, etc. i as a bored person, not knowing what to do next, was fired up to implement these features onto my site. and it was a good experience personally, but rather became a bad practice.

 ### working with posts tags